 With those in mind, below are the things that your dog and cat food need to have in order to be labeled as “healthy”.

 Like humans, dogs also use protein for their daily activities and for muscle growth.
 Proteins contain amino acids that are essential for strong muscles and repairing body tissues.
 Dogs can actually only make around half of the amino acids they need, which means that the rest should come from their diet.
 Protein is primarily found in meat whether it comes from chicken, beef, lamb, or fish.

 Contrary to popular belief, fats are not bad for dogs and cats.
 It’s actually quite essential to be part of a balanced diet.
 It naturally gives your pet a better, more vibrant coat and it also helps in the transportation and absorption of vitamins and minerals.

 3. Vitamins and Minerals

-The main ingredient or nutrient that is often taken for granted is the vitamins and minerals that your dog needs.
-Minerals needed by dogs and cats include calcium, phosphorus, magnesium, sodium, chloride, sulfur, taurine (for cats), and potassium while they generally need vitamins A, B6, C, and E.
+The main ingredient or nutrient that is often taken for granted is the vitamins and minerals that your pet needs.
+Minerals needed by dogs and cats include calcium, phosphorus, magnesium, sodium, chloride, sulfur, Taurine (for cats), and potassium while they generally need vitamins A, B6, C, and E.